OmarAnwar19/OmarAnwar19/README.md

 <h1 align="center">Hey there 👋, I'm Omar Anwar</h1>
-<h3 align="center">A motivated software engineer and student, with particular interest in Full-Stack Development, Data / ML engineering, and the business side of tech!</h3>
+<h3 align="center">I'm an engineering student and developer, with an interest in Software Development, Data Science, and Product.
+Nice to meet you!

 - 🔭 I’m currently working on **Personal Projects**